Skip to main content

 4. Add Your Headers

-• Below the URL, select the Headers tab
+• Below the request URL, select the Headers tab

 Key